ds4se/chapters/abramhindle/energymining.md

 <!-- AH: using internal links as footnotes -->

-This methodology can be combined with <a id="ENERGISE"></a>**ENERGISE** [1](#british), a simple mnemonic checklist of issues, cobbled together from experience[[Hindle2014](#Hindle2014)], that one should consider when measuring software energy consumption:
+This methodology can be combined with a simple mnemonic, <a id="ENERGISE"></a>**ENERGISE** [1](#british).
+ENERGISE is a checklist of issues, built from prior experience[[Hindle2014](#Hindle2014)], that one should consider when measuring software energy consumption:

-+ **Environment** -- prepare a testbed to allow for measurement.
++ **Environment** -- prepare a stable testbed for energy measurement.
 + **N-versions** -- run a test across more than 1 version of the software.
-+ **Energy or** power -- do we care about total energy consumed for a task, like a function or the cost of continuous execution (a service)?
++ **Energy or power** -- do we care about total energy consumed of a task the per second cost of running a service?
-+ **Repeat** -- 1 run is not enough, we need to run our tests multiple times to deal with background noise.
++ **Repeat** -- 1 run is not enough, we need to run our tests multiple times to address with background noise.
-+ **Granularity** -- how often do we measure, and what level of measurement?
++ **Granularity** -- What level of measurement, how often and what level of invasiveness of instrumentation?
-  There's a balance between representative performance and invasive instrumentation.
-+ **Idle** -- many applications and service have idle operation, this operation is often ignored in tests, yet is valuable as it shows the difference between idling and executing tasks.
++ **Idle** -- how do applications and service react with no load: is energy being wasted?
-+ **Statistics** -- if we repeat measures we need to compute statistics.
-How do we evaluate changes?
++ **Statistics** -- repeat measures call for summary statistics and comparing distributions.
-+ **Exceptions** -- errors happen, how do we deal with them or notice them?
++ **Exceptions** -- errors happen, how do we address with them or notice them?

 ### Environment

 The environment is the testbed and the system that will run the software under test.
-Environments should be representative of realistic scenarios be balanced against noise.
-Noise is induced by 3rd party apps or traffic, unneeded applications, or intermittent use by other stakeholders.
-Generally environments should be controlled and quiet, yet still be representative of the environment they will run it.
+Environments should be representative of realistic scenarios yet balanced against noise such as 3rd-party apps or traffic, unneeded applications, or other users.
+Generally environments should be as controlled as possible.
+Even temperature can affect energy measurements.

 ### N-Versions

 The first step to any successful attempt at optimization is to measure what the system before optimization.
 If we are measuring software energy consumption to determine the impact of changing the code we should measure the system before the modification to allow for comparison.

-Green Mining[[Hindle2012](#Hindle2012)] studies the evolution of an applications energy profile, how much energy it consumes per task over different versions of the software.
 Our work in Green Mining has shown that software does indeed change in energy performance over time and measuring just 1 version of the software might not be representative of the versions before or after.
 It is recommended that multiple versions of the software are measured.

 ### Energy or Power

 Energy is the cost of work or the capacity to do work, energy is typically measured in joules (J).
-Power is the rate of energy consumption, measured in watts (W) where 1 watt is equal to 1 joule second.
-Wattage also equals to voltage times amperage (W=VI).
-Power is the derivative of energy consumption.
+Power is the rate of energy consumption, essentially the derivative of energy consumption, measured in watts (W) where 1 watt is equal to 1 joule second.

 When you measure a task that a system executes, ask your system, does this task have a clear beginning or end?
 Does this task continuously run?
-If the task has a clear beginning and end then measuring the energy, the workload's cost, consumed during that task makes more sense than the power or average power of the test.
-Where as a continuous running task or service might be better measured as the power, the rate of work done.
-Mean-watts are also useful when speaking about tasks that are being compared that have the same runtime.
+Tasks that do not to run continuously, such as sharpening an image or compressing a video file can be characterized by the energy consumed.
+Where as a task that runs continuously, such a sharpening video images of a surveillance web-camera or streaming video compression, is better characterized by its workload, it's power, the rate of energy consumption.

 ### Repeat!